How Can Synthetic Data Solve the AI Bias Problem?

 - actual data is biased and unfair towards certain groups of people

-It can be generated in three ways:
+You can generate it in three ways:

 - fully synthetic: all data is computer-generated